technoblogy/ulisp-serpente/README.md

 For full information about the Serpente boards see: [Serpente Documentation](https://serpente.solder.party).

-To buy the boards se: [Serpente - A Tiny CircuitPython Prototyping Board](https://www.tindie.com/products/arturo182/serpente-a-tiny-circuitpython-prototyping-board/) on Tindie.
+To buy the boards see: [Serpente - A Tiny CircuitPython Prototyping Board](https://www.tindie.com/products/arturo182/serpente-a-tiny-circuitpython-prototyping-board/) on Tindie.

 #### Installing the Serpente core